alexk99/the_router/captive_portal.md

 - to grant a subscriber internet access after the subscriber has been authorized by the Captive Portal subscriber's IP address must be added to the ipset 'ips1'.
-This could be accomplished either by using rcli command

-    rcli ipset add ips1 x.x.x.x

-or by sending to BR a CoA message carring the following radius attribute/value pair to add subscriber's ip address to the ipset "rt_bl"
+This could be accomplished either by using rcli command 'rcli ipset add ips1 x.x.x.x' or by sending to BR a CoA message carring the following radius attribute/value pair to add subscriber's ip address to the ipset "rt_bl"